lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/localization-intro.md

 Ares is designed for non-English games too.
 All of the game code can be translated into other languages simply by swapping in different translation files, called a **Locale**.
 The `t()` function (short for 'translate') takes a key like "describe.description_set" and turns it into the appropriate text (like "Description set!" or "Bescreibung gesetzt!" depending on the game's language.

-You don't need to worry about localizing the strings in your own custom code.
-Presumably you'll write the messages in whatever language your game is using.
+You don't need to worry about localizing the strings in your own custom code unless you plan on sharing it with the broader Ares community.
+Presumably you'll just write the messages in whatever language your game is using.

 We only mention localization here as a FYI so you understand what's going on when you see `t()` all over the place.
 There's a separate article on [Localization](/tutorials/code/localization) for you in the Advanced Coding section if you ever want to know more about translations.